MichalPiotrowski0786/Seismity/README.md

   - (Optional) Display advanced info about chosen earthquake

 Bugs:
-  - Camera position after inspecting earthquake and moving with mouse is resetting own position to initial location
   - Earthquakes does not update every time after launching visualization
   - Earthquakes positions are offset from their expected location(Parsing issue(?) or bad math implementation(?))